-Why choose a career in medicine-psychiatry?
+Why choose a career in Medicine/Psychiatry?

-- medical illness that present with psychiatric/behavioral symptoms
+- Medical illness that present with psychiatric/behavioral symptoms

-A depth of knowledge of both medicine and psychiatry allow the physician to provide better care for these patients.
+A depth of knowledge of both medicine and psychiatry allows the physician to provide better care for these patients.
 Additionally roles exist for the dually trained physician to provide for the primary care needs of underserved psychiatric patients as well as the needs of medically ill patients who would not otherwise accept mental healthcare.

-Why choose SIU School of Medicine for residency in Medicine - Psychiatry?
+Why choose SIU School of Medicine for residency in Medicine/Psychiatry?

 - Strong training in psychotherapy in addition to biological psychiatry.

-- Strong training in ambulatory general medicine.
+- Strong training in ambulatory general medicine

 - Well-developed educational system encouraging the resident to develop integrative knowledge and skills.